London Landmarks and Architecture

 A law was passed that when the area was rebuilt, the new buildings had to be of brick and stone, to avoid such a widespread disaster happening again.

-Monument, designed by Christopher Wren - now stands as a permanent memorial, where the fire started, not far from St Paul's Cathedral
+Completed in 1677, this now stands as a permanent memorial, where the fire started, not far from St Paul's Cathedral.

-Click on the link to see more about Monument - a website devoted enirely to the Monument and Christopher Wren
+You can click on the link to see more about Monument - a website devoted enirely to the Monument and Christopher Wren.

 The Royal Courts of Justice